 These are some of the key dates, events, and accomplishments of BC Children's Hospital.

-1923 - The BC Women’s Institute establishes a fund for crippled children.
+1923 - The BC Women’s Institute establishes a fund for children with disabilities.

 1947 - Facility renamed Children’s Hospital to exemplify the growing awareness that children are not defined by their illnesses.